2020 has seen its fair share of curveballs. The impact of the COVID-19 crisis and social distancing changed our lives to a great extent.

 Working on these in conjunction with the above-listed user pain points can help identify the business purpose and business goals.

-Finding new solutions for achieving your short-term and long-term goals, and looking to implement these solutions into the mobile app development is the key here.
+Finding new solutions for achieving your short-term and long-term goals, and looking to implement these solutions into mobile app development is the key here.

 Some of the questions you should ask yourself when defining your business plan - and that will aid your idea brainstorming - are: